 We seek to increase awareness and responsibility among stakeholder groups including industry and governments of the risks to individuals and actions needed to minimize harms.
 We aim to be a leading voice to share our evidence-based expertise to advocate for and guide the implementation and evaluation of policies and practices for technologies that may impact the development and maintenance of addictions.

-This group has extensive international collaborative relationships and we look forward to engaging with new colleagues including supporting visiting internationally fellows from various career levels and new and visiting PhD students.
+This group has extensive international collaborative relationships and we look forward to engaging with new colleagues internally and externally, particularly early career researchers and postgraduate students.

 Our team’s research objectives are: